jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Observed Milestone: none
 Last Compared: never

-#### M26 - Test-environment archive store and ETL timing
+#### M26 - Test-environment archive store

 Origin: 265f580 / M26
-Identity History: none
+Identity History: Retitled 2026-09-23 from "Test-environment archive store and ETL timing" when the ETL-timing half moved to M31 (D23).
 GitHub Issue: none
 Status: Not started

 ##### Summary

-Two findings from the provisioned deployment runs meet in the same place.
-The archive store resolves to the root volume: nothing in the install path mounts a dedicated filesystem for it and `ARCHAPPL_STORAGE_TOP` only names a directory, so an archiver that fills its store fills `/` and takes the whole host instead of just archiving.
+A finding from the provisioned deployment runs: the archive store resolves to the root volume: nothing in the install path mounts a dedicated filesystem for it and `ARCHAPPL_STORAGE_TOP` only names a directory, so an archiver that fills its store fills `/` and takes the whole host instead of just archiving.
 No quota or threshold exists anywhere in the chain, and the fill rate is unknown because no run has yet had a PV sampling.

-Separately, the shipped store configuration makes the ETL chain untestable.
-`site-template/policies.py.in` sets STS to `PARTITION_HOUR&hold=2`, MTS to `PARTITION_MONTH&hold=2` and LTS to `PARTITION_YEAR`, so samples leave STS after about two hours but do not leave MTS for about two months.
-A test environment cannot observe the second hop at all, which is also the lens the old "no mts and lts" report needs before anyone reads an empty LTS as a defect.
+The ETL-timing finding that shared this row, a store configuration whose second hop could not be observed in a test run, moved to M31 on 2026-09-23 (D23).

 ##### Scope